DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

 6 -
 Consider the class definitions of Programming Exercise 5 in Chapter 14,“Reusing Code in C++”.
-If you haven’t yet done that exercise, do so now.Then do the
+If you haven’t yet done that exercise, do so now.
+Then do the
 following:

 Write a program that uses standard C++ I/O and file I/O in conjunction with data of types employee, manager, fink, and highfink, as defined in Programming Exercise 5 in Chapter 14.
-The program should be along the general lines of Listing 17.17 in that it should let you add new data to a file.The first time through, the program should solicit data from the user, show all the entries, and save the information in a file.
+The program should be along the general lines of Listing 17.17 in that it should let you add new data to a file.
+The first time through, the program should solicit data from the user, show all the entries, and save the information in a file.
 On subsequent uses, the program should first read and display the file data, let the user add data, and show all the data.
 One difference is that data should be handled by